Selin-Neomi-Ivshin/Advanced-Programming-Project-R/README.md

 In the mass shooting data set each row represents an event of mass shooting and the different categories are features that characterize the event, most of the features are characterizing the shooter himself.
 Each subcategory is a column in the data set.

-The columns of this data set:
+The columns we have used from this data set:

         o From the "Date" category, we used these subcategories:
                 > Year - The year that the mass shooting occurred